Back Pain Treatment in Seattle, WA

 Over time it is possible for the spine to become misaligned.
 Issues with alignment can put considerable pressure on nearby muscles or nerves, causing mild to severe pain in the low back.

-It is also quite possible for a skeletal deformities to gradually develop during the person’s lifetime.
-Conditions such as scoliosis and degenerative spondylolisthesis fall into this category, many of which require on-going medical treatment to maintain.
+It is also quite possible for skeletal deformities to gradually develop during the person’s lifetime.
+Conditions such as scoliosis and degenerative spondylolisthesis fall into this category, many of which require ongoing medical treatment from a qualified spine specialist to maintain.

 Osteoporosis is a common cause of small fractures within the spine’s vertebrae.
 These tiny breaks occur when the bone has become porous and thin, making it very weak and prone to injury.